Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 I received a Landowner Notification from a water company by certified mail.
 What does it mean?

-In order for a water utility to expand its water service territory, it must apply for and be granted a Certificate of Public Convenience and Necessity ("CPCN") by the Commission.
-By PSC Order No. 5730 (adopted June 5, 2001) the Commission established Regulations Concerning Water Utilities Including the Public Service Commission's Jurisdiction to Grant and Revoke Certificates of Public Convenience and Necessity.
+In order for a water utility to expand its water service territory, it must apply for and be granted a Certificate of Public Convenience and Necessity (“CPCN”) by the Commission.
+By PSC Order No. 5730 (adopted June 5, 2001) the Commission established Regulations Concerning Water Utilities Including the Public Service Commission’s Jurisdiction to Grant and Revoke Certificates of Public Convenience and Necessity.
 These rules, in unison with 26 Del.
 C. Section 203C set forth the procedures water utilities (including, in certain circumstances, municipal water utilities) must follow in order for the Commission to grant a CPCN.
 One of the requirements is that the water utility send the Landowner Notification by certified mail to all landowners in a proposed service territory prior to the filing of an application for a CPCN.
 The purpose of the Landowner Notification is to inform landowners that their property has been identified for inclusion in a water service territory, and to inform them of the options available to them under law.
-If you received a Landowner Notification by certified mail and you want your property included in a service territory, even though you did not sign a request for the utility's water services, then you need not take any action and your property will be included in an area where the utility is authorized to serve.
-Otherwise, you may excercise one or more of the following options:
+If you received a Landowner Notification by certified mail and you want your property included in a service territory, even though you did not sign a request for the utility’s water services, then you need not take any action and your property will be included in an area where the utility is authorized to serve.
+Otherwise, you may exercise one or more of the following options:

-(a) You have the right to "opt-out" and have your property removed from the utility's service area.
+1. You have the right to “opt-out” and have your property removed from the utility’s service area.
 You can do this even though others in your area might desire water service from the utility.
-You should understand that being included in a utility's service area does not mean that public water service will be immediately available to your property or that, when available, you will be required to hook-up to the public water system.
-However, if your property is included in the utility's water service territory and the well serving your drinking water needs becomes unusable, the Water Supply Section of the Department of Natural Resources and Environmental Control might deny you a permit for a new well if there is public water available to your property.
-On the other hand, if you now elect to "opt-out" of the utility's service area, but later change you mind and to connect to the utility's public water system, you could be charged additional fees to be included in a new CPCN service area.
-Finally, you cannot "opt-out" after the Commission has granted the CPCN to the utility.
+You should understand that being included in a utility’s service area does not mean that public water service will be immediately available to your property or that, when available, you will be required to hook-up to the public water system.
+However, if your property is included in the utility’s water service territory and the well serving your drinking water needs becomes unusable, the Division of Water of the Department of Natural Resources and Environmental Control might deny you a permit for a new well if there is public water available to your property.
+On the other hand, if you now elect to “opt-out” of the utility’s service area, but later change you mind and to connect to the utility’s public water system, you could be charged additional fees to be included in a new CPCN service area.
+Finally, you cannot “opt-out” after the Commission has granted the CPCN to the utility.

-(b) You can also file an objection to the utility's application.
-If a majority of the landowners in the utility's proposed service territory object to the utility providing water services, the PSC might deny the utility the right to serve in such area.
+2. You can also file an objection to the utility’s application.
+If a majority of the landowners in the utility’s proposed service territory object to the utility providing water services, the PSC might deny the utility the right to serve in such area.
 An objection does not automatically remove your property from the service territory; it simply reflects that you do not want the utility to provide services in the area.
-If you want to make sure your property is not included in the utility's service territory, you should file the "opt-out" request described above.
+If you want to make sure your property is not included in the utility’s service territory, you should file the “opt-out” request described above.

-(c) You can also request that the Commission hold a public hearing on the utility's request for a CPCN to serve the proposed service territory.
+3. You can also request that the Commission hold a public hearing on the utility’s request for a CPCN to serve the proposed service territory.
 At the hearing, you can show that the utility has not met the legal requirements for obtaining a CPCN to serve in the area.
 You should review the statute and Commission Regulations about what a utility must provide in order to obtain a CPCN.
-If you request a hearing, you will need to tell the Commission why the utility has not met the law's requirements for a CPCN.
+If you request a hearing, you will need to tell the Commission why the utility has not met the law’s requirements for a CPCN.
 Again, a request for a hearing will not remove your property from a proposed service area.
-To remove your property from the service territory, you must request to "opt-out."
+To remove your property from the service territory, you must request to “opt-out.”

-The Commission has created a form that any landowner who has received a Landowner Notification by certified mail may complete and send to the Commission excercising one or more of the above options.
+The Commission has created a form that any landowner who has received a Landowner Notification by certified mail may complete and send to the Commission exercising one or more of the above options.
 Any action described above must be taken within sixty days of the receipt of the Landowner Notification.